ArkEcosystemArchive/docs-legacy/docs/guidebook/core/testing.md

 [[toc]]

+## Introduction

+Core is built with testing in mind.
+In fact, support for testing with `jest` is included out of the box and a `jest-preset.json` file is already set up.

+By default, Core's `__tests__` directory contains two directories: `integration` and `unit`.
+Unit tests are tests that focus on a very small, isolated portion of your code.
+In fact, most unit tests probably focus on a single method.
+Integration tests may test a larger portion of your code, including how several objects interact with each other or even a full HTTP request to a JSON endpoint.

 ## Code organization

 Before all, let's see and understand how the code is organized.
 When you open the ark repository, you should see the following directory structure: